AI-Verified Economic Analytics Pipeline

 Per-capita normalization

 Raw employment numbers grow partly because the U.S. working-age population grows about 0.5% per year.
-Comparing specialty trades employment of 4,256k in 2016 to 5,244k in 2026 overstates the real sector expansion because some of that growth is just more people.
+Comparing specialty trades employment of 4,256k in 2016 to 5,244k in 2026 overstates the real expansion because some of that growth is just more people.

 USINFO and CES2023800001 are divided by CNP16OV (civilian noninstitutional population 16+) to get employees per 1,000 working-age persons, then indexed to 100 at the start date.